Runcorn, Queensland: History

 Runcorn Provisional School opened on 8 July 1901.
 On 1 January 1909, it became Runcorn State School.
 The school's story began when a building committee was formed and requested a school be built in the area.
 An Inspector from the Department of Public Instruction decided that the applicants had established their claim for a Provisional School on the site selected, and that a school was needed.
 In 1901, Runcorn Provisional School opened with 26 pupils but no supplies or furniture.
 Miss Maud Fraser was the first teacher.
 As the enrolments grew, classes were held on the verandahs until more classrooms could be provided under the original building.
 In 1909, the department took over the running of the school and it became Runcorn State School.
 By 1929, there were nearly four hundred children enrolled.
 The numbers peaked in the mid 1970s to around 1100 students.

 In May 1915, a subdivision of farm land was sold under the name of the Fruitgrove Estate.

 Runcorn Progress Hall was built by Tom King in 1926.
 It was built of chamfer board with a galvanized iron roof and stumps provided by Mr Sirett.
 It has been a focus for the community for many years, with dances and euchre parties as well as many fund raising and social activities held there.
 The Methodist Church held services there until they acquired their own church.
 The hall is now owned by Pinelands Lions Club but is still used by a variety of groups.

 During the Second World War, the area was used by the United States Army and then by the (British) Royal Navy.

 The 1960s saw widespread development of the area and the population boomed over the following two decades.

 Runcorn Heights State School opened on 28 January 1975.

 Runcorn State High School opened on 28 January 1986.

-The current Queensland State Archives building was built on Compton Road in 1992 and opened in 1993.
+The Queensland State Archives building at Compton Road was built in 1992 and opened in 1993.
+A second building, doubling the space, was opened in 2008.